 The closer the device is side-wise positioned to the barrel, the better.
 The distance between the barrel and the device antenna causes a reduction of the perceived bullet velocity as it is measured by the device.
 This is dictated by a simple geometry (see Figure below).
 While the distance A is well under user control, the distance R depends on many factors with many interactions (device triggering delay, bullet actual speed, accuracy of device antenna aiming, etc.).
+The device can be configured to compensate this effect (C11 configuration screen) automatically.
+The value R is calculated automatically based on the user-set values A and D and true measured signal properties.

-The table below must be taken only as a rough guidance for a typical value of R. It differs from case to case.
-Under normal conditions, the distance of the measurement R (in High velocity range) is 1-2 meters typically, 3-5 m at maximum.
-The device itself does not perform any post-processing correction of this error.
+The effect of this side offset can be quite significant.
+The table below shows the multiplicative correction coefficient and can be used as a rough guidance for typical values of R. It differs from case to case.
+Under normal conditions, the distance of the measurement R (in H/W velocity ranges) is 1-2 meters typically, 3-5 m at maximum.